Transfer car insurance to your child: save money and secure benefits

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-A waiver declaration from the transferor.
+A declaration of waiver from the transferor.

 A copy of the recipient’s driving licence.

-A statement on the relationship.
+A declaration of the family relationship.

 Signatures of both parties.

-After review and approval by the insurer, the no-claims class is transferred to the child's contract.
-This can also occur with a change of policyholder.
-Be aware that the transfer is generally permanent, and you will lose your no-claims discount class.
-Therefore, careful consideration is important beforehand.
+After review and approval by the insurer, the SF class is transferred to the child’s policy.
+This can also happen in the event of a change of policyholder.
+Please note that the transfer is usually final, meaning you will lose your SF class.
+Careful consideration in advance is therefore important.

-Special cases and details: What to consider for second cars, company cars, and in the event of death
+Special cases and details: What to consider for second cars, company cars and in the event of death

-Apart from the direct transfer from parents to children, there are some special situations.
-For example, if you own a second car, its SF class can often be transferred separately to your child without affecting the SF class of your first car.
-This is a popular option if the child frequently uses the second car and now needs to insure it independently.
-The insurance for young drivers can thus be made significantly cheaper.
-Another special case involves company cars.
-If you have been driving a company car accident-free for years, it is possible to transfer its SF class to a private contract, provided this has been agreed in advance with the employer and their insurer.
-Without such an agreement, the SF class of the company car expires upon a switch.
-In the unfortunate event of the policyholder's death, heirs can, under certain conditions, take over the SF class, usually upon presentation of the death certificate.
-This is relevant if you wish to take over a car insurance in the event of death.
-These special constellations require careful examination of the respective contract conditions.
+In addition to the direct transfer from parents to children, there are some special situations.
+For example, if you have a second car, its no-claims bonus class can often be transferred separately to your child without affecting the no-claims bonus class of your first car.
+This is a popular option if the child already uses the second car frequently anyway and is now to insure it themselves.
+The insurance for young drivers can therefore be arranged at a significantly lower cost.
+Another special case concerns company cars.
+If you have driven a company car for years without an accident, it may be possible to transfer the no-claims bonus class to a private policy, provided this was agreed in advance with the employer and their insurer.
+Without such an agreement, the no-claims bonus class for the company car lapses when you change over.
+In the sad event of the policyholder's death, heirs may be able to take over the no-claims bonus class under certain conditions, usually on presentation of the death certificate.
+This is relevant if you want to take over motor insurance in the event of death.
+These special constellations require a thorough review of the respective policy terms and conditions.

 More useful links